- BMW E30 318is Specs

 During my E30 ownership I was lucky enough to be able to purchase a genuine 4.10 small case limited-slip diff which I was keen to fit and try out.

 When I initially fitted it I came away disappointed realising that the diff I’d actually removed was a 4.27.
-I can confirm that the M42 engine feels like it delivers power to the ground more urgently with a 4.27 final drive as opposed to the factory equipped 4.10.
+I can confirm that the M42 engine feels like it delivers power to the ground more urgently with a 4.27 final drive as opposed to the standard factory equipped 4.10.

 The 318is Engine – M42B18